AVerteC/c-asgn0/README.md

-  main() calls split() on every file, runs finalExit() at the end of the program, and handles errors from invalid inputs. finalExit() exits the program with the last error code produced by the file inputs. main() handles the following input validations:
+  main() calls split() on every file, runs finalExit() at the end of the program, and handles errors from invalid inputs. finalExit() exits the program with the last error code produced by the file inputs. main() also checks if the delimiter is longer than 1 character by checking the length of it with strlen(). main() handles the following input validations:
   * `Not enough arguments`: by checking the count of arguments using the value of argc <=2, because you need at least 3 arguments in order to start split.
 These arguments include `./split <delimiter> <file>`.